 FJ(RE)A 1933 has been extended to cover the courts of the following countries: Australia and its States and territories (territory of Norfolk is excluded), Canada (all provinces and territories except Quebec), Guernsey, India, Isle of Man, Jersey, Pakistan and Tonga (Commonwealth countries) and Israel and Surinam.

-There are also Orders in Council in respect of the following countries: Austria, Belgium, France, Germany, Italy, Norway and The Netherlands but for most purposes they have
+There are also Orders in Council in respect of the following countries: Austria, Belgium, France, Germany, Italy, Norway and The Netherlands but for most purposes they have been superseded by the provisions of Regulation (EU) 1215/2012, Brussels I (recast) and the Lugano Convention.

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.